NyeGuy/nyeguy.github.io/_posts/2020-12-01-flipping-the-education-business-model.md

   - business
   - technology
 ---
-The enducational business model has flipped.
-Will Universities catch on?
+The educational business model is flipping.
+Will the university system really catch on?

 the business model is flipped.
 No where is this more true in computer graphics and real time development systems.